-Las Grietas is one of the best swimming holes at the Galapagos Islands.
-Three crystal clear pools lie sandwiched in a crevasse between high volcanic walls.
+Las Grietas Galapagos is the best swimming hole on Santa Cruz island, close to Puerto Ayora town..
+Three crystal clear pools lie in a picturesque setting, sandwiched in a crevasse between high volcanic walls.
 Locals and tourists alike flock here to cool off while enjoying the spectacular views.
 Whether swimming, snorkeling or cliff diving, Las Grietas is a wonderful spot to wile away a few relaxing hours!

 Read on for everything you need to know to plan your visit to Las Grietas Galapagos.
 How to get there?
 When to go?
 What to take along with you?
 Plus lots of other interesting information about Las Grietas.

 In English “Grieta” translates as Crevasse.
 So Las Grietas is a long crevasse, or fissure canyon, with high volcanic walls, filled with ermerald green waters.
 Quite the dramatic setting!